mbbhatti/Node/readme.md

 - npm test: It will use for test cases and you can uncomments console.log() to check api response for couple of main features.

 # Architecture

-- Configuration: Contains database, E-mail, auth token and testing configuration files.
+- Configuration contains database, E-mail, auth token and testing configuration files.
-- Controllers: Contains all required application controllers for individual module.
+- Controllers contains all required application controllers for individual module.
-- Models: It has base and individual associated table model for business logics.
+- Models has base and individual associated table model for business logics.
-- Modules:
-It has for modules core logics
-- Validation file used to check specific module input
-- Handler file has common or general controller purpose methods
+- Modules contains custome modules validation, handler and helper files.
--Routes: it defines routes for all APIs with respect of controllers
+- Routes defines endpoints for all APIs with respect of controllers.
 - app.js used express framework for request/response, routes and database connection.

 # Provide clear backend API documentation